Dream for an Insomniac: Reception

 The film earned only $26,000 domestically.
-Rotten Tomatoes gave it a cumulative rating of 50%.

 Jennifer Aniston's performance was praised by critics.
 Jeffrey M. Anderson said, "Aniston is the breeze in this movie.
 I was amazed that she of all people was the only one who seemed natural.
 She seemed to be having a good time, and she seemed in the moment".
 Barbara Shulgasser found her "terribly funny".
 Carlo Cavagna added that "Jennifer Aniston, who plays Allison, Frankie's best friend, is the most watchable person in this movie.
 Although she doesn't deviate from the well-established Jennifer Aniston persona, she at least appears to be having fun—teasing Frankie and experimenting with funny accents."